“A list is only as strong as its weakest link” – Donald Knuth.

 The arrays we have been looking at so far have been one dimensional arrays.
 This means the arrays are one list of items.

 A two dimensional array is essentially a list of lists.
-If you think of a single spreadsheet column as a single dimension then more than one column is two dimensional.
+If you think of a single spreadsheet row as a single dimension then more than one column is two dimensional.
 In fact a spreadsheet is the equivalent of a 2 dimensional array.
 It has two dimensions – rows and columns.

 The following image shows two groups of data.
 The first is a one dimensional layout and the second is two dimensional.